What is StoryWalk®?

 Joe Beale, a 2017 graduate of Mt.
-Ararat High School, constructed the portable interpretive sign platforms used for the CREA StoryWalk® in 2016 as part of his Eagle Scout project.
-Each season CREA collaborates with dedicated program volunteers and the Topsham Public Library to select books that will be featured on our Storywalk® throughout the seasons.
+Ararat High School, constructed the first set of portable interpretive sign platforms used for the CREA StoryWalk® in 2016 as part of his Eagle Scout project.
+The second set was constructed by Highland Green volunteers with materials donated by Lowes.
+Each season CREA collaborates with program volunteers and the Topsham Public Library to select books that will be featured on our Storywalk® throughout the seasons.
 Come and enjoy!

 The CREA StoryWalk® was featured in the Portland Press Herald in 2019.
 Read the article here.

 CREA has two StoryWalks®.
 The Topsham StoryWalk® is available to the public on the Barnes Leap Trail of the Cathance River Nature Preserve.
 See these directions on how to reach the Preserve.
 The StoryWalk® is accessed from the Ecology Center parking lot.